mercedesb/Notes/BlogIdeas.md

 # Blog Ideas

-### Needs to be written
-- Writing a Crochet Pattern is like Writing Code
-- ~Learning a dynamically typed language from a statically typed background~

 ### Needs more research
 - How Reframing the problem increases retention of URM in tech

 ### Random thoughts and stray observations

 #### Technical

+- ~Learning a dynamically typed language from a statically typed background~
 - using suitcss (or any oo css)
 - learning Vue.js
 - interface based polymorphism